Lawful Development Certificate Granted – Creation of Separate Dwellings

 Both developments had taken place more than four years ago and were immune from prosecution under the four year rule.
 Hillingdon Council had nevertheless served planning enforcement notices, so we appealed the notices on our client’s behalf.

-We can’t say this enough – never ignore a planning enforcement notice and always seek professional help from a 00chartered town planner.
+We can’t say this enough – never ignore a planning enforcement notice and always seek professional help from a chartered town planner.
 Enforcement notices are very serious, and simple mistakes in how you deal with them can cost you dearly.
-For more on enforcement, check out our dedicated enforcement page.
+For more on enforcement, check out our dedicated enforcement page and our article relating specifically to enforcement in Hillingdon.

 Enforcement appeals under the four year rule (or, indeed, the ten year rule) require a lot of supporting evidence.
 We worked with the client to pull together a large and detailed evidence pack and submitted it to the planning inspectorate.
 The evidence included historic weather data to help us date a photograph we had submitted, that showed snow on the ground!
 We quoted all relevant case law and submitted a persuasive supporting statement.